 FAQ’s About War Games

-Warhammer is the fastest ever selling game in the Total War series.
+Answer: Warhammer is the fastest ever selling game in the Total War Saga.
 According to the developer, Creative Assembly, it sold more than 500,000 copies within a few days of being on sale.